Student Handbook

 POSITIVE BEHAVIOR REFERRAL FORMS

 The PBIS committee at MJH developed the Positive Behavior Referral Form to encourage students to display, on a daily basis, all facets of the FISH Philosophy.
 Academic excellence, continuous improvement, and citizenship are behaviors that are valued and promoted at MJH.
 Classroom teachers will use the forms to notify the administration of an outstanding deed by a student.
-The administration, in turn, will place a celebratory phone call to the student’s parent/guardian and mail home a copy of the Positive Behavior Referral Form.
+The administration, in turn, will place a celebratory phone call to the student’s parent/guardian and give a copy of the Positive Behavior Referral Form.
 Students will also receive special treats from the office.

 Permanent Records